 What is Savoury Mince?

 Traditionally savoury mince is made with ground beef (mince), carrot, celery, potato, peas.
-It is simmered in a rich gravy, and when I grew up was served with toast.
+It is simmered in a rich gravy, and when I grew up it was served with toast.
 It is one of those recipes where you really can add any vegetables, seasonings or flavours to customise it to your own taste.

 Watch Me Make It